jawsmartin/jawsmartin.github.io/_posts/2013-08-01-hummingbird-logo.md

 category: Portfolio
 ---

-My very talented friend, [Josh Fabian](https://twitter.com/joshfabian), founder of Hummingbird, asked me to refresh its logo to coincide with a large website redesign.
+My very talented friend and founder or Hummingbird, [Josh Fabian](https://twitter.com/joshfabian), asked me to refresh its logo to coincide with a large website redesign.
 He felt his current version had a jagged silhouette and too fine of details that didn't work at a small scale.
-A new logo was needed to reflect the new direction of the website and the bright future Hummingbird was working towards.
+A new logo was needed to reflect the website's new direction and the bright future Hummingbird was working towards.

 {% include image.html name="hummingbird-old" caption="Hummingbird's current logo" %}